Discover profiles of the 12 largest wind energy companies in the world and what they do in the renewable energy sector in this informative guide.

 History of Iberdrola

 Iberdrola Renovables has held the wind energy interests of Iberdrola since 2001 and July 2011 when the parent company bought out its minority shares.
 It currently functions as the renewables part of the company.
 The parent company goes back at least 170 years, starting in the United States as The Hartford City Light Company in 1840.
-The initial focus of the company was the generation of hydroelectricity, later mergers and acquisitions added expertise in nuclear energy and secures global spread.
+The initial focus of the company was the generation of hydroelectricity, later mergers and acquisitions added expertise in nuclear energy and secured global spread.
 From 2006 onwards Iberdrola has invested heavily in renewables with 8,700 MW of wind energy presently under construction.

 Iberdrola wind farms are part of its Renewable Energy Operations Centers (CORE).
 The centers, based in Toledo, Portland, and Glasgow, generate electricity for Iberola energy subsidiaries and control renewables-related substations across the globe.